ghfbsd/kenken/README.md

 If the file
 contains more than one puzzle, provide the puzzle number (starting from 1) as the second arg after the file name.
-Depending on the structure of the puzzle, it will take up to 10 or so trials to solve a 4x4 puzzle, and up to 100,000 or so to solve a 6x6 (though most are solved with ~1000).
-There are 144 unique 4x4 grids and about 25 million unique 6x6 grids, so even though this is a brute-force solution method, by avoiding futile trial solutions the size of the search space is considerably reduced.
 ```
     #R                            # invoke R, command line input
     > source('kenken-solver.R')   # load solver code